 Arsene Wenger turned down the chance to raid Barca for Cesc Fabregas, who joined Chelsea instead.
-Jose Mourinho also brought in two of Atletico Madrid's Liga winners - star striker Diego Costa and left-back Filipe Luis - as he looks to launch an assault on the Premier League title.
+Jose Mourinho also brought in two of Atletico Madrid's Liga winners - star striker Diego Costa and left back Filipe Luis - as he looks to launch an assault on the Premier League title.

-They were both beaten to the punch domestically by Atletico Madrid last term and Diego Simeone's most notable bit of business so far has been the acquisition of Mario Mandzukic to replace the outgoing Costa.
+They were both beaten to the punch domestically by Atletico Madrid last season, and Diego Simeone's most notable bit of business so far has been the acquisition of Mario Mandzukic to replace the outgoing Costa.

-Mandzukic left Bayern Munich primarily because of the signing of Robert Lewandowski and the Pole is one of three arrivals at the Allianz Arena this summer, alongside Sebastian Rode and Juan Bernat.
+Mandzukic left Bayern Munich primarily because of the signing of Robert Lewandowski, and the Pole is one of three arrivals at the Allianz Arena this summer, alongside Sebastian Rode and Juan Bernat.

 Its main rival for the Bundesliga, Borussia Dortmund, also has been busy, signing Ciro Immobile and Adrian Ramos to fill the Lewandowski void, while Matthias Ginter also has arrived to strengthen the defense.

 Immobile was partially owned by Juventus, which has had a frustrating transfer market, but the signing of Alvaro Morata has lifted the spirits of the Turin side.

 AC Milan, meanwhile, has brought in Jeremy Menez and Alex from Paris Saint-Germain as it looks to regain a top-four place under Pippo Inzaghi next time out.